 According to the lawsuit, the defendants violated the Fiji members’ “constitutional right to freedom of speech, freedom of association, and the right to procedural due process,” based on Chancellor Green and Director Barefield’s statements, investigations, and actions taken against the Fiji Plaintiffs.

 On August 24, 2021, the first week of Fall classes, Max Helm, a member of the Fiji fraternity, raped a 17-year-old girl.
 Both Helm and the minor attended a party held at the University of Nebraska Lincoln.
 The girl was a freshman at the university.

-It was later revealed that Helm had beat up the 17-year-old and threw her out of the building after raping her.
+It was later revealed that Helm had beaten up the 17-year-old and thrown her out of the building after raping her.
 A woman noticed her lying unconscious on the ground and quickly took her to the emergency room.
 Unfortunately, they didn’t reveal the victim’s name to protect her identity.